 10 Zip-A-Dee-Doo-Dah Facts About Song of the South

 You’ve probably never seen Song of the South, but you’ve likely had its most famous song lodged firmly in your brain at one point or another.
-Let's take a closer look at what is arguably Disney’s most controversial production ever, which was released 70 years ago.
+Let's take a closer look at what is arguably Disney’s most controversial production ever.

 1. THE STORIES WERE WRITTEN BY TEDDY ROOSEVELT'S UNCLE.

 Though Disney borrowed the Br’er Rabbit tales from author Joel Chandler Harris, the stories were originally published in Harper’s magazine as written by Robert Roosevelt, Teddy’s uncle.
 In his autobiography, Teddy wrote that Robert took the stories down from his Aunt Anna’s dictation, then sent them to Harper’s, where they “fell flat.”
 It wasn’t until Harris created the Uncle Remus stories that Br’er Rabbit and his pals became “immortal,” in Teddy’s words.

 2. DISNEY’S DECISION TO MAKE SONG OF THE SOUTH RAISED EYEBROWS RIGHT FROM THE GET-GO.